Lateralus138/hosts-compression-scripts/README.md

 ## Usage

 For now these are all command line tools, whether they be a script or binary executable.
-No immediate plans for GUIs, but that make eventually change.
+No immediate plans for GUIs, but that may eventually change.

 The main focus for now is Windows and Linux, but as stated in the [Motivation](#motivation) section the whole reason I started this is for the shipwreck that is the Windows environment.
 I love Windows and Linux, but to deny there are some issues in Windows (in both really, but most notably Windows) is folly.